EricSchles/drifter_ml/docs/classification-tests.rst

 	        performance_boundary
 	    )

-This test ensures that from 1, 100000 elements, the model never takes longer than 10 seconds.
+This test ensures that from 1 to 100000 elements, the model never takes longer than 10 seconds.